david-drew/OpenVINO-Samples/README.md

 	<summary>Exercise 5: Speech Recognition</summary>

 <br>
-For this exercise, we'll redirect you to the

 For more information about how OpenVINO works with audio, review [this page](https://docs.openvinotoolkit.org/latest/openvino_inference_engine_samples_speech_libs_and_demos_Speech_libs_and_demos.html).
 Then read through the documentation for the [Speech Recognition Demo](https://docs.openvinotoolkit.org/latest/openvino_inference_engine_samples_speech_libs_and_demos_Live_speech_recognition_demo.html).
 A script. listed below, is used to run this example.